robleach/noolr/README.md

 alone, lights turned out, spectators gone
 to feed on their pigs eyes losing on another life,
 umpires dismissed, swollen with prideful bitterness,
-no left to sweep the floor,
+no one left to sweep the floor,
 only wind that fades as the grass
   airs its only opinion
 pointing its finger straight and narrow,
-sitting alone, he things for awhile,
+sitting alone, he thinks for awhile,
 realizing he can hear a beat, a beat that
   speaks only to him.
 what beat do you dance to?